Serggus/public-scripts/nutanix/graphical-api-demo/readme.md

 ## What will it do?

-- Collect some basic info from the CVM IP address you specified
+- Collect some basic info from the CVM or cluster IP address you specified
 - Create a couple of PNG files in {app_home}/ajax/charts that show SSD & HDD utilisation

 ## Updates

-2015.04.15
+2015.05.01

+- Container info added
+- A bit of code cleanup, mostly in script.js for JSON response processing

+2015.04.30

 - Text storage removed
 - Graphs added to show SSD and HDD tier usage vs capacity